stashed/stash/docs/tutorial.md

 # Using Stash
 This tutorial will show you how to use Stash to backup a Kubernetes deployment.
-To start, install Stash in your cluster following the steps [here](/docs/install.md).
-This tutorial can be run using [minikube](https://github.com/kubernetes/minikube).
+At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
+Now, install Stash in your cluster following the steps [here](/docs/install.md).

 In this tutorial, we are going to backup the `/lib` folder of a `busybox` pod into a local backend.
 First deploy the following `busybox` Deployment in your cluster.